 Kowiyou Yessoufou, 2003 TBA MSc scholarship holder, is also the coordinator of the Benin alumni group, is currently doing his PhD studies at the University of Johannebsurg.
 His research project is centred on Community phylogenetics of southern African flora.
 He previously presented his Masters thesis work in a regional seminar at Bamako.
 Click here to view his presentation as a pdf.

-The 2005 master's scholarship holder, Mwema Martin Musangu, finished his Masters in 2007 with a 1st class grade from Cape Town University.
+The 2005 master's scholarship holder, Mwema Martin Musangu, finished his Masters in 2007 with 1st class Honours from Cape Town University.
 Click here to download the pdf of the poster that he presented at the Society for Conservation Biology 2007 conference in South Africa.
 Martin has since gone on to pursue and complete a 2nd Msc on GIS and Environmental modelling at the Universities of Twente and Lund.
 He is currently doing seabird and shorebird research.
 He attended the 2012 SCCS at Cambridge and presented a poster.

 2006 Masters scholarship holder, Josia Razafindramanana, is currently a Doctoral Researcher at Oxford Brookes University, Oxford UK and Coordinator of the Crowned Sifaka Projects, in collaboration with the Aspinall Foundation in Madagascar.
 In recognition of her valuable conservation work in Madagascar, Josia won a £30,000 Whitley (WFN) Award in 2012 “for bringing sustainable benefits to local people while also protecting newly-discovered populations of endangered crowned sifaka lemurs”.
 When we congratulated her on this great achievement, she said, “Thank you.
 It all started from the TBA course I attended in Kirindy forest!!”